 - Disposable paper cups should be used and disposed of in bins where possible.

-- • Meeting space for external room hirers is possible from 17th May.
+- Meeting space for external room hirers is possible.
 For further details on room hire/meeting space, please see Covid-19 Implementation Programme: Meeting Space

 Toilet/Hand Washing Facilities

 - Soap levels will be regularly checked to ensure they are sufficient.

-- It is recommended that paper towels are used instead of hand dryers.
+- It is still recommended that paper towels are used instead of hand dryers.
 Please dispose of the towels in the bins provided (do not flush down the toilet).
 The bins will be emptied on a regular basis.

 Access & Egress Routes

-- Increased cleaning will be undertaken in all common areas and offices.
-A record will be kept.
+- Increased cleaning will continue to be undertaken in all common areas and offices.
+A record will be kept and reviewed periodically.

-- Floor signage to encourage traffic flow will be applied where possible.
+- Floor signage to encourage traffic flow will remain in place.

-- Where possible doors are being left open to limit the need for contact.
+- Where possible doors are being left open to limit the need for contact and to increase ventilation.